 Driving under the influence or operating a vehicle while intoxicated carries different penalties.
 There are mandatory minimums for incarceration if the driver’s BAC is above .20, or in the event of a repeat conviction.
 Additionally, the Department of Motor Vehicles can impose consequences on those convicted or arrested for DUI, which includes suspension of a license for a period of one year.

 In Rockville and neighboring cities in Montgomery County, the law firm of Lotze Mosley, LLP represents clients in Superior Court and at the Department of Motor Vehicle hearings.
-We offer a free initial consultation to assess your case.
+We offer an initial consultation to assess your case.

 You are invited to call us today at (202) 393-0535 to speak with one of our attorneys.

 400 7th St NW #202

 Washington, DC 20004